- First Name

 - About Me

 Dr. Kate Carté is an Associate Professor of History specializing in early American and Atlantic history, particularly the history of religion and its intersection with politics.
-Prior to coming to SMU in 2012, she was associate professor of history and Rothrock Fellow at Texas A&M University.
-She is the author (as Carté Engel) of Religion and Profit: Moravians in Early America, which was awarded the 2010 Dale W. Brown Award for Outstanding Scholarship in Anabaptist and Pietist Studies.
-She has been a Charles A. Ryskamp Fellow of the American Council of Learned Societies, an affiliate fellow of the Center for the Study of Religion at Princeton University, a Franklin Fellow of the American Philosophical Society, and a Barra Postdoctoral Fellow at the McNeil Center for Early American Studies.
-Her research and teaching interests center on the role of religion in the eighteenth-century Atlantic world, especially as it intersects with political and economic developments.
-Her current project, Religion Transformed, examines the impact of the American Revolution on religion and politics in the Anglo-American world.
+She is the author of Religion and the American Revolution: An Imperial History, and (as Carté Engel) of Religion and Profit: Moravians in Early America, which was awarded the 2010 Dale W. Brown Award for Outstanding Scholarship in Anabaptist and Pietist Studies.
+She has been an SAR Distinguished Visiting Professor at Kings College, London and the Georgian Papers Program, a Charles A. Ryskamp Fellow of the American Council of Learned Societies, an affiliate fellow of the Center for the Study of Religion at Princeton University, a Franklin Fellow of the American Philosophical Society, and a Barra Postdoctoral Fellow at the McNeil Center for Early American Studies.
+Her research and teaching interests center on the role of religion in the early modern Atlantic world, especially as it intersects with political and economic developments.
+She is currently writing, with Matthew Avery Sutton, a new US history textbook, A Nation Divided, for Bedford/Macmillan.

 - Recent Publications